vic-ma/howtodismantle.github.io/_posts/2024-06-11-Catch-Me-If-You-Can-The-ultimate-Guide-on-how-to-handle-Exceptions-in-LUA.md

 ## Try/catch in Building Blocks

 The following screenshot shows the same example from earlier, but made with Building Blocks instead.
 The actual code is put into the try/catch frame (marked with **1**).
 There are two branches---one for success and one for failure.
-There are also three generated variables that can be used in case of a failure (marked with **2**). `error message` and `type` is the same as the Lua example above. `code` is only used in the SAP context.
+There are also three generated variables that can be used in case of a failure (marked with **2**). `error message` and `type` is the same as the Lua example above. `code` is only used in an SAP context.

 ![image](/assets/2024-06-11/030.png)

-## conclusion
+## Conclusion

-Catching exceptions makes sense in lot of contexts because it allows to build apps that can react to unexpected things to happen.
-With the built-in functions of Peakboard in both Building Blocks and pure Lua it's quite easy to wrap code into a try/catch blocks.
+Catching exceptions makes sense in a lot of contexts because it allows you to build apps that can react to unexpected events.
+With the built-in functions in Peakboard in both Building Blocks and pure Lua, it's quite easy to wrap code in try/catch blocks and handle any errors that pop up.